Apply for The Catalogue for Philanthropy

 There is no financial obligation of any kind associated with applying to or being featured in the Catalogue for Philanthropy.
 Leading institutions and generous individuals in the Washington region support the Catalogue as a service to the community.

 - Work with Catalogue staff from May to July to approve written content and provide photos or other imagery for your Catalogue feature;

-- Meet the rest of the Catalogue network and learn how to make the most of this partnership by attending our Orientation workshop in the fall and our launch event, Inspiration to Action, at the end of the year;
+- Meet the rest of the Catalogue network and learn how to make the most of your partnership by attending our Orientation workshop in the fall and our launch event, Inspiration to Action;

 - Help us track our impact, by reporting Catalogue-inspired donations made to you throughout the years that you are featured in print and online;